 Level 1 Curriculum Management Audit Training—Curriculum Assessment, Design, and Delivery is a three-day training program designed to prepare participants to examine and evaluate deep alignment issues to improve student achievement.
-Get the details on the 2016-17 Level 1 sessions.

 Through determining the scope of written curriculum and specification of curriculum guide components, participants learn to ensure curriculum articulation, develop a curriculum management plan, and design strategies for program cohesion.
 Participants will determine purposes, components, and scope of assessments in an effort to interpret and use test data appropriately and establish a design for program evaluation.